Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage

 In our first experiments, we explore the optimization performance of QCBM and VQE, i.e., the progression of the loss function values (Eqs.~\eqref{eq:KL_divergence} \& \eqref{eq:vqe_energy}, respectively).
-For the QCBM, we study two distinct datasets of bitstrings of length $N = 12$.
+For the QCBM and its TN equivalent, the TNBM, we study two distinct datasets of bitstrings of length $N = 12$.
 The first is the \textit{cardinality} dataset that is the set of all strings having a cardinality (i.e., Hamming weight, or number of 1s) of $N / 2$.
-The second QCBM dataset is the dataset of bars and stripes (BAS) images~\cite{MacKay-book-2002} containing horizontal or vertical lines.
+The second QCBM dataset is the dataset of bars and stripes (BAS) images~\cite{MacKay-book-2002,benedetti2019parameterized} containing horizontal or vertical lines on a 2D pixel layout.
+The Cardinality dataset is a dataset with moderately low correlations between neighboring bits, whereas the BAS dataset is a dataset which exhibits strong correlations between bits within the same row or column, and thus makes it a 2d-correlated dataset.
 The VQE optimization problem uses $N = 9$ qubits and minimizes the energy of the 2D Heisenberg model Hamiltonian on a $3 \times 3$ rectangular lattice:

 $\langle i, j \rangle$ indexes all nearest-neighbor spins in a 2D rectangular grid with open boundary conditions, and $\sigma_{\mu}^{(i)}$, $\mu = X, Y, Z$ denote the Pauli operators acting on the $i$'th spin.
 We measure the energy error $\Delta E(\params) = E(\params) - E_0$ relative to the exact ground state energy $E_0$